GSM vs. EDGE vs. CDMA vs. TDMA: What Sets Each Network Apart?

 EDGE is an advancement of GSM, so it has the same availability as the previous standard.

 CDMA competes with GSM.
-Sprint, Virgin Mobile, and Verizon Wireless use standard CDMA technology in the United States, as do other small mobile service providers.
+Sprint, Virgin Mobile, and Verizon Wireless, as well as other small mobile service providers, use standard CDMA technology in the United States.

 Since 2015, all US carriers have had to unlock customers’ phones after fulfilling their contracts.